WeegeeNumbuh1/FlightGazer/README.md

 - Python 3.8 or newer
 - A working internet connection for setup
 - *for Linux distros:*
+  - Basic knowledge of how to use `bash` or similar terminal
   - `ssh` access if running headless
   - `apt` as the package manager
   - Root access (necessary for accessing the RGBMatrix hardware)